-(1) The prerequisites for participation in specific modules offered by the University of Münster are outlined in these course descriptions.

-(2) Within each module, students must complete at least one examination, which comprises a part of the master's examination as a part of the calculation of the module grade and the overall grade.
+- (1) The prerequisites for participation in specific modules offered by the University of Münster are outlined in these course descriptions. - (2) Within each module, students must complete at least one examination, which comprises a part of the master's examination as a part of the calculation of the module grade and the overall grade.
 As a rule, each module concludes with only one examination.
-Besides, in accordance with the provisions in these examination regulations, students may be obliged to complete non examinations / coursework as directed and announced by the instructor.

-(3) § 7 and these course descriptions define the type, duration and scope of the examination(s) for the respective module in general, whereby invigilated written/electronic examinations can take up to four hours and the maximum duration of non-invigilated examinations (e.g. term papers) corresponds to half the time allocated for the master's thesis.
-Subject to sentences 4 - 11 and within the framework provided by these examination regulations, the Local Coordinator is responsible for determining and announcing the type of examination, its modalities and the time allotted to complete the examination, or the duration of the examination.
-The announcement should be delivered in a uniform and binding manner for all candidates of the respective examination regulations, each required coursework or examination can be completed in the form of group work as long as the candidate's degree-relevant contribution is clearly separated and distinguishable from that of the other members to enable individual evaluation, e.g. by means of separate sections, page numbers or other objective criteria.
+Besides, in accordance with the provisions in these examination regulations, students may be obliged to complete non examinations / coursework as directed and announced by the instructor. - (3) § 7 and these course descriptions define the type, duration and scope of the examination(s) for the respective module in general, whereby invigilated written/electronic examinations can take up to four hours and the maximum duration of non-invigilated examinations (e.g. term papers) corresponds to half the time allocated for the master's thesis.
+Subject to sentences 4 -11 and within the framework provided by these examination regulations, the Local Coordinator is responsible for determining and announcing the type of examination, its modalities and the time allotted to complete the examination, or the duration of the examination.
+The announcement should be delivered in a uniform and binding manner for all candidates of the respective examination at least a month prior to the examination date.
+In accordance with these examination regulations, each required coursework or examination can be completed in the form of group work as long as the candidate's degree-relevant contribution is clearly separated and distinguishable from that of the other members to enable individual evaluation, e.g. by means of separate sections, page numbers or other objective criteria.
 Examinations may also be administered and evaluated in electronic, software-based form, or in electronic, communicative form.
-In that case, the provisions in § 9b ("Rules for Administering Online Examinations") apply in the current form of the restrictive version of the framework examitnation regulations of the University of Münster. , In addition, if the examination possesses the character of an interview, the rules for oral examinations are applied accordingly on the condition that both the respective student and examiner/assessor give their written consent in advance to this form of examination.
-For all other cases, the rules on written degree-relevant examinations apply accordingly in addition as well.
+If the examination possesses the character of an interview, the rules for oral examinations are applied accordingly on the condition that both the respective student and examiner/assessor give their written consent in advance to this form of examination.
+For all other cases, the rules on written degree-relevant examinations apply accordingly.
 Furthermore, instructors who hold courses comprised of only a few students may administer oral instead of written examinations.
 These should generally take 20 % of the duration of the correspondent written examination per candidate.
 In this case (and if these examination regulations offer no relevant or deviating provisions), the decision to administer an oral examination is made by the Local Coordinator in agreement with the instructors.
 The decision must be announced well in advance in order to allow ample time for candidates to exercise their right to withdraw from the examination if desired.